Welcome to the Mendell

-We are lifting off to excellence in the 2018-2019 school year!
-Mendell students and families are encouraged to visit the Mendell Communication Hub to stay connected and informed about happenings at the school.
-Please see your student's teacher for the link to the Communication Hub.
+Mendell students and families are encouraged to visit the Mendell Communication Hub and/or sign up for weekly Mendell email newsletters to stay connected and informed about events, programs and policies.
+Please see your student's teacher or the secretary for the link to the Communication Hub.

-Prospective students and families are encouraged to learn more about the Mendell through our website and sign up for a school tour under the About Us section.
+Prospective students and families are encouraged to learn more about the Mendell by signing up for a school tour under the About Us section.
+Follow us on Twitter @MendellSchool.

 The JP Gazette interviewed Principal Bott and highlighted the Mendell's exciting growth in performance and DESE accountability ratings.
 Click the banner to read the article!